ad52825196/you-get-wrapper/README.md

 * Allow user to specify the quality level of targets to be downloaded (not available for all sites)
 * Multiple targets can be downloaded at the same time
 * Report any failed targets to the user

+## Dependencies
+[Gson](https://github.com/google/gson) is used to serialize and deserialize Java Objects into JSON and back.

 ## Usage
 Change the values of constants in the Controller class before you run it.
 You can get YouGet from [here](https://github.com/soimort/you-get).